-Our family of clinicians have specialized experience and training.
-Because there are many myths, we want to explain psychological conditions that you or your loved one might be struggling with currently.
+Our family of clinicians has specialized experience and training.
+Because there are many myths, we want to explain psychological issues that you or your loved one might be struggling with currently.
 Please feel free to look through the conditions we treat below to learn more.

 Anxiety is a normal, because it tells us we feel unsafe or uncertain about something that’s happening.
 We can feel anxious all on our own, remembering distressing things or worrying about the future, all of which is normal for most people.

 There is a significant difference between normal anxiety and the anxiety requiring treatment.
 Learn about anxiety disorders here.

 The hard truth is that, for many of us, having to endure scary and overwhelming experiences like car accidents, assaults, and more is normal.
 Not everyone who experiences danger of feels overwhelmed will become “traumatized”.
 Sometimes we are so overwhelmed that we develop trauma disorders.
 Why?

 Research shows that many people develop PTSD because we lack supportive relationships, or lack skills and resources to manage these feelings adaptively.
 Learn more here.

 Another word people use often is “addict”.
 Many people regularly consume mind-altering substances like caffeine, alcohol, nicotine, cannabis, and more.
 Where is the line between regular substance use and problematic use?
 What’s the difference between substance abuse and problematic use?
 What’s the difference between problematic substance use and “addiction”.
 The last 20 years of neuroscience research has helped us know the difference between types of drug use behavior and its impact on the brain and body.